Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Simulation Studies

 \subsection{Simulation Setup}

 We will focus on the following families of correlation functions: \begin{itemize} \item Exponential model: $\displaystyle \rho(h; \phi) = \exp\left( -\frac{3\, h}{\phi} \right)$. \item Mat\'ern (1.5) model: $\displaystyle \rho(h; \phi) = \exp\left( - \frac{4.7619 \, h}{\phi} \right) \left( 1 + \frac{4.7619 \, h}{\phi} \right)$. \item Cauchy model: $\displaystyle \rho(h; \phi) = \left(1 + \left(\frac{4.3588 \, h}{\phi}\right)^2 \right)^{-1}$. \end{itemize} All models have been parameterized in terms of a range parameter $\phi$; that is, the correlation is smaller than 0.05 when $h > \phi$.
+Thus, in all our experiments, the parameter vector is $\bm{\theta} = (\tau^2,\sigma^2,\phi)^\top$.
 The first two models are special cases of the Matérn family of correlation functions, with shape parameters of 0.5 and 1.5, respectively.
 This parameter governs the degree of smoothness of the correlation function at the origin, playing a crucial role in characterizing the level of differentiability (in a mean square sense) of the process (see, e.g., \citealp{stein2012interpolation}).
 Hence, the realizations from the Mat\'ern (1.5) model exhibit greater smoothness compared to those generated by the exponential model.
 On the other hand, the Cauchy model is characterized by polynomial decay, in contrast to Mat\'ern-type models, which exhibit exponential decay.
 This polynomial decay allows for a more persistent correlation between observations even when separated by large distances.

 We consider the spatial domain $[0,1]^2$ and the following values for the range: $0.10$, $0.15$, and $0.20$.
-In summary, these scenarios encompass different degrees of smoothness, representing the most typical ones used in practice.
-They also feature distinct correlation decay structures, such as exponential and polynomial, along with three correlation ranges, representing processes with diverse levels of association.
-In all our experiments, we set $\sigma^2=1$ and $\tau^2=0.1$, resulting in the parameter vector $\bm{\theta} = (\tau^2,\sigma^2,\phi)^\top$.
+In all our experiments, we set $\sigma^2=1$ and $\tau^2=0.1$.
 We will be working with a set of $n=500$ irregularly distributed sites.
 This moderate sample size allows for comparisons with the full likelihood.
 The generation of these sites adheres to the method outlined in \cite{bevilacqua2015comparing}: initially creating a regular grid with increments of $0.03$ over $[0,1]^2$, we then perturb each location by adding a uniform random value from $[-0.01,0.01]$ to each coordinate.
 Finally, we randomly select 500 points without replacement.

 To maximize the objective functions, we employed a Nelder–Mead algorithm, allowing a maximum of $10^4$ iterations and a convergence tolerance of $10^{-16}$ between successive iterates.
 Given that we estimate three parameters, these specifications proved sufficient to attain accurate results for all scenarios; in fact, the number of iterations was only a few hundreds for all the experiments, and the method consistently converged to a solution without encountering any issues of degeneracy.